kaufman-lab/build_containers/README.md

 Note that github action build jobs will fail if the definition file isn't detected to be the exact result of the pasted-together contents of build_scripts.
 This ensures everyone uses the pre-commit hooks and mitigates the consequences of accidental direct editing of the definition files.

+Note that the pre-commit hook calls an R script, so this is a local dependency as well as in the action where that script is run again to ensure it had been run as a pre-commit hook.

 ## Building images

 This repo uses github actions to build images.
 There are three triggers: